Plan your visit

 INFORMATION ABOUT YOUR VISIT AND THE CORONA MEASURE

-Is the Hermitage Amsterdam open?
+Is the Hermitage Amsterdam open for public?

 Important: access for online ticket holders only